MPAS-Dev/compass/docs/users_guide/ocean/test_groups/global_ocean.rst

     # for E3SM
     [files_for_e3sm]

-    # whether to generate an ocean initial condition in E3SM
-    enable_ocean_initial_condition = true
-    # whether to generate graph partitions for different numbers of ocean cores in
-    # E3SM
-    enable_ocean_graph_partition = true
-    # whether to generate a sea-ice initial condition in E3SM
-    enable_seaice_initial_condition = true
-    # whether to generate SCRIP files for later use in creating E3SM mapping files
-    enable_scrip = true
-    # whether to generate region masks, transects and mapping files for use in both
-    # online analysis members and offline with MPAS-Analysis
-    enable_diagnostics_files = true

     ## the following relate to the comparison grids in MPAS-Analysis to generate
     ## mapping files for.
 The default values are also the defaults in
     ## MPAS-Analysis.
 Coarser or finer resolution may be desirable for some MPAS